Our purpose is to transform the lives of every student, every day.

 Throughout the course of each week, children are involved in a wide variety of learning experiences in the Key Learning Areas (KLAs) of:

 - Creative Arts

-The KLA of Religious Education is based on the Parramatta Diocesan Religious Education document Sharing Our Story, and the six other KLAs follow the NSW Education Standards Authority (NESA) curriculum recommendations.
+The KLA of Religious Education is based on the Parramatta Diocesan Religious Education Curriculum document, and the six other KLAs follow the NSW Education Standards Authority (NESA) curriculum recommendations.

-The children from Kindergarten to Year 4 are assigned to a class grouping and will be involved in many of their learning experiences within their own class.
-At different times during the course of the week, children in these grades may be involved in activities which enable movement between individual class groupings.
+The children from Kindergarten to Year 6 are assigned to a grade grouping and will be involved in many of their learning experiences across their own grade.
+At different times during the course of the week, children in these grades will be involved in activities which enable movement between the grade spaces.